CGLemon/Sayuri/README.md

 ## License

-The code is released under the GPLv3, except for threadpool.h, filesystem.h, filesystem.cc, cppattributes.h, mm.h, mm.cc, Eigen and Fast Float, which have specific licenses mentioned in those files.
+The code is released under the GPLv3, except for threadpool.h, filesystem.h, filesystem.cc, cppattributes.h, Eigen and Fast Float, which have specific licenses mentioned in those files.

 ## Contact